-Nearly every Android device has a USB-C video output port.
-Most projectors still use HDMI as their standard input port, but a simple adapter such as this one from Monoprice can enable you to connect to your projector with a simple cable.
-Once you get the cable connected – all you need to do is change the source to start screen mirroring from your Android phone to a projector.
+Nearly every Android device has a USB-C video output.
+Most projectors still use HDMI as their standard input for video and audio, but a simple adapter such as this one from Monoprice enables you to connect to your projector with a single and simple cable.
+Once you get the cable connected all you need to do is change the source to start screen mirroring from your Android phone to a projector.

-If you want to have more than one person share content from an Android phone to a projector, then you will want to look at a purpose-built wireless screen mirroring system such as a BenQ InstaShow.
+If you are in a room where people regularly share content from an Android phone to a TV or projector, then you should look for a purpose-built wireless presentation system such as BenQ InstaShow.